-Opal Capital also provides asset management services as a sub-adviser to third-party investment advisers, who then offer such model portfolio management to their advisory clients.
+Opal Capital provides asset management services as a sub-adviser to third-party investment advisers through the Schwab Money Manager Marketplace Program, who then offer such model portfolio management to their advisory clients.
 In addition, the firm will enter into model provider agreements with registered investment advisers and broker-dealers in which it will provide its model portfolios and updates to those who engage the firm for such services.
 Opal Capital's portfolio management services are generally offered through third-party investment advisers on either a sub-advised basis or a consulting arrangement as a model provider.
 Please refer to Item 8 of this Brochure for a description of Opal Capital's model portfolios.